saucesaft/nomadrt/README.md

 ## nomadrt (real time)
-implementation of NoMAD with tensorrt for running on edge devices.
+implementation of NoMAD with tensorrt for running on edge devices. tested to be around 6x faster than the pytorch code.

 ### convert from pytorch to onnx
 ```bash